iterative/dvc.org/content/docs/command-reference/run.md

   also means that the stage command needs to recreate any directory structures defined as outputs every time its executed by DVC.

-- Missing outputs can be
-  [added to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without running it again.
+- Outputs already in the workspace but missing from `dvc.yaml` can be [added to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without executing it again.

 - Renaming dependencies or outputs requires a
   [manual process](/doc/command-reference/move#renaming-stage-outputs) to update